Healthcare: Neurosurgery

 Content

 The concept of MR-guided focused ultrasound is much like using a magnifying lens to focus the sun's energy on a leaf.
 If you put your hand under the magnifying lens, you feel no heat, but the concentrated energy is strong enough to burn the leaf at the focal point.
 For the treatment of tremor, focused ultrasound therapy is applied on deep brain structures, creating a tiny ablation or lesion (like the pinpoint burn on the leaf).
-This lesion reduces the abnormal brain activity responsible for tremor, leading to tremor reduction and improving quality of life.
-The FDA has approved the use of magnetic resonance-guided focused ultrasound to perform an incisionless thalamotomy to treat patients with essential tremor or and tremor-dominant Parkinson's disease.
+This small lesion created by focusing ultrasound in a specific brain region interrupts the transmission of abnormal brain activity responsible for tremor, leading to tremor reduction and improvements in quality of life.
+The FDA has approved the use of magnetic resonance-guided focused ultrasound to treat patients with essential tremor or and tremor-dominant Parkinson's disease.
+More recently, the procedure has been approved for unilateral treatment of motor fluctuations and dyskinesias in patients with Parkinson’s Disease.

 Heading